How many calories should you eat to lose weight?

 How to work out your calorie intake

-To work out how many calories you should consume, below is a link to our calorie calculator that will give you a starting point.
+To work out how many calories you should consume, use the calorie calculator at the bottom of this article to give you a starting point.

 Completing the calorie calculator will give you a great baseline but remember, it is only a baseline.
 You can never calculate the exact number of calories you need to lose fat each day because so many things vary.
 How much sleep you had, whether you have exercised, stress levels, and many more variables.